 Cottontail Acres is more of Eastham’s conservation land with hiking trails trough the meadows peppered with wildflowers along Herring and Jemina Ponds.
 Enter at Samoset Road.

 Cedar Banks Trail is a one and one-half mile hiking path that connects to the Nauset Marsh Trail and continues on to Coast Guard Beach.

 Buttonbush Trail is a short quarter mile multi-sensory loop designed for the blind with a rope guide, and interpretive text panels in Braille and large lettering.

-There are several guides to the hiking trails in Eastham, see the following links: Eastham Hiking Trails, Maps from Cranberry Cottages, and information on the Eastham Hiking Club.
+There are several guides to the hiking trails in Eastham, see the following links: Eastham Hiking Trails, and information on the Eastham Hiking Club.
 A guide to the trails in the National Seashore can be accessed via this link.

 The Massachusetts Audubon Society Wildlife Sanctuary in Eastham and Wellfleet has five very unique walking trails, all starting at their Nature Center and cross through forests, meadows, and marshes, including a boardwalk out to Cape Cod Bay.